Monday, February 20, 2017

 With the issue of ‘silent’ cyber risk in mind, now would be a good time to explore NIG’s Cyber Cover policy which was given a 4/5* rating by an independent broker reviewer in Insurance Times during 2016.

-The comprehensive cover that our product offers, including our 24/7 support, can go a long way to helping safeguard the future of your business should you ever be the victim of a cyber-attack, as demonstrated with our fishing tackle retail customer.
+The comprehensive cover that our product offers, including our 24/7 support, can go a long way to helping safeguard the future of your business should you ever be the victim of a cyber-attack.
 Here’s what our Cyber policy also covers:

 You can find more information about NIG’s Cyber Cover product, including Key Facts, Sales Aid, Proposal Form and Policy Wording, on our website here.